Children's rights in Iran: Trafficking of children

-Early marriage
+Child marriage

 Currently, the minor age of marriage for girls in Iran is thirteen lunar years while it is fifteen lunar years for boys.
 However, for a male individual, it is still possible to petition a court to marry a child below the minimum age of marriage as the decision whether or not the child should get married is still in the hands of their guardian.
 According to the Civil Code of Iran, after turning thirteen, virgin girls marrying for the first time require a father’s or grandfather’s permission solely.
 Previously, the minimum age for marriage was 15 years for girls and 18 years for boys, and in special circumstances and with the presentation of a court certificate, girls at the age of 13 and boys at the age of 15 could get married; Therefore, the marriage under the age of 13 was completely prohibited.

 The law of Protection of without Guardian Children Act, adopted by Iran in 1975, underwent changes in 2013.
 In the new version, article 27 states that “If the head of the family wants to marry the adopted child, he should send her details to a court for approval.
 If the marriage has already taken place, Welfare State Organisation must report it to the court, upon which the decision on the continuation of the care by the same family or its cancellation will be decided”.

 According to statistics provided by UNICEF, between 2008 and 2014, 3% of Iranian adolescents got married by the age of fifteen, and 17% by the age of eighteen The statistics of 2010 show that 43, 457 cases of children under the age of 15 have been registered officially for marriage.
 90 percent of the statistics are related to young girls.
 But research shows that the number of children's marriages is not limited to statistics, since in rural areas children are married and live for years without formal marriage.
 Also according to the statistics in 2012, 37,000 children aged 10 to 18 were divorced or widowed.
 Each year, 800 girls from 10 to 14 years old and 15,000 girls aged 15 to 19 are divorced in Iran.
 Poverty and traditional beliefs are the cause of these early marriages.

-In most cases, the son-in-law’s family pays money to the bride's family, who are often poor to get married to their under-aged daughter.
+In most cases, the son-in-law's family pays money to the bride's family, who are often poor to marry their under-aged daughter.
 The implications of early marriage include increased illiteracy and ill-treatment among women, polygamy, house-venting, and spousal phenomena.